If you or someone you know has experienced sexual assault, we are here 24/7.

 Counseling Services and Referrals

-STAR’s Counselor provides free therapy services to survivors of sexual assault and abuse who do not have access through any other means (for example, if someone has no health insurance or counseling coverage).
+STAR’s Counselors provide free therapy services for survivors of sexual assault and abuse who do not have access through any other means (for example, if someone has no health insurance or counseling coverage).
 Counseling at STAR is a brief model of therapy – usually 8-10 sessions.
 It is trauma-focused and geared toward crisis stabilization.

 Legal Advocacy Services

-STAR Advocates are available to assist you with criminal, civil and family law issues.
+STAR Advocates can assist you with criminal, civil, and family law issues.
 While Advocates are not attorneys and cannot offer legal advice, they are a valuable resource as you clarify your needs, become familiar with your rights, and determine action plans.

 STAR can also provide information regarding: